Trends and climate

 What legislation governs the collection, storage and use of personal data?

-Several other technical and criminal laws provide specific rules concerning data protection (eg, the Trust in Digital Economy Law 2001).
+Several other technical and criminal acts provide for specific rules concerning data protection (eg, the Trust in Digital Economy Act 2004), which have not been affected by the enforcement of the GDPR.

 Scope and jurisdiction